TOOP4EU/toop/Software/SMP/ConfigurationTemplate/README.md

     * Property `webapp.datapath` must be set to the absolute directory, where the persistent runtime data is store.
 When using the provided Docker images, you can stick to `/toop-dir/smp/data` and don't need to change anything.

 Note: all properties that need modification are also marked with `[CHANGEME]`

+Note: a description on all configuration items is available at https://github.com/phax/peppol-smp-server/wiki/Configuration